-Pearson MyMathTest is a mathematics placement option available to new freshmen & transfer students who have registered for the spring orientations.
+Pearson MyMathTest is a mathematics placement option available to new freshmen & transfer students who have registered for the fall orientations.
 Incoming UNT students with degree programs in Mathematics, Science, Engineering, Economics (BS), students who plan to take science/engineering calculus (Math 1710), and students in other degree programs, especially in the College of Business, who have been pre-placed into a math group below their math requirement are expected to take a mathematics placement test PRIOR to their orientation session.
 The Pearson MMT is a one-time no cost option that is to be taken online; do this at home prior to your orientation session.

 This test consists of 25 questions that assess your current proficiency of mathematical content essential for success in your first UNT Math course.
 The questions are over topics in algebra and trigonometry.

 Note: If you are not yet TSI complete in math, you should consult with the Learning Center before attempting MMT online placement.
 The Math Department's placement test cannot be used to meet this requirement.